 - completing three years' employment in an accounting or finance-related role(s)

 - answering the challenge questions for 13 performance objectives and having these reviewed and signed off by a workplace mentor

 - recording and reporting their PER progress through an online recording system called My Experience.

-If your organisation becomes a gold or platinum ACCA Approved Employer, you can decide whether or not your trainees can take advantage of a Performance Objective exemption.
-This would mean they would not have to complete 13 Performance Objectives: they would only have to achieve 36 months experience and keep a record of this in their online My Experience record.
+If your organisation becomes a gold or platinum ACCA Approved Employer, you can decide whether or not your trainees can take advantage of the Performance Objective exemption.
+This means that your trainees do not need to complete the challenge questions associated with each of our Performance Objectives.
+Please note that they would still have to achieve 36 months experience and keep a record of this in their online My Experience record.

 ACCA offers the Performance Objective exemption to ACCA Approved Employers who have achieved gold or platinum approval.
 This benefit is offered because we know that the employer’s development, performance and appraisal system will give trainees the required support to achieve professional status.